 - Regularly Check Your Credit Score.
 You are the only person who can check your credit score without it impacting your credit.
 Lenders who check your credit perform what’s referred to as a “hard pull”.
 A hard pull will affect your credit score and remain on record to show to other lenders as a possible new debt that hasn’t been recorded yet.
 By checking your own score, you will have an idea of where you stand, especially if you do so before applying for a loan or opening a new line of credit.

 By reviewing your credit report, understanding the different sections of it, and what the credit bureaus actually use to determine your credit score, you can put yourself into a much better position when it comes to keeping your finances healthy.
-You’ll know where you stand, if you need to take action, and you’ll be able to create a budget to help you pay down your debts and to save for the future.
+When you understand your credit score, you’ll know where you stand, if you need to take action, and you’ll be able to create a budget to help you pay down your debts and to save for the future.